5zyyy/duelfi-showcase/README.md

 This is a showcase project for client presentation.
 All external links and contract addresses have been removed for demonstration purposes.

+**Important**: The project is not currently not being maintained and not kept up-to-date!
 **Important**: The waitlist functionality will not work in the live demo site as the MongoDB database connection is not available.
 The waitlist form is displayed for visual purposes only.